I am a qualified Certified Intuitive Eating Counsellor, and I get asked what intuitive eating is regularly so I decided to write a blog post about it.

 Teaches us to let go of black and white thinking, make peace with food, and have a flexible approach to eating.

 You may have some friends that are intuitive eaters, these are the friends that you would call normal eaters.
 They are the friends that have never dieted.
 They sometimes have dessert or sometimes they leave it.
-They leave chips on their plate and they only eat a couple of biscuits rather than the whole packet.
+They leave chips on their plate, or they eat them all if they feel like it.

 When we become intuitive eaters, we also become normal eaters again.